Wurlitzer Foundation Grants

 In 2011 the Wurlitzer Foundation Board of Directors began exploring ways to maintain the Foundation’s existence in perpetuity.
 This led to dialogue with the DeKalb County Community Foundation and the perfect solution.
 Near the end of 2012, the Farny R. Wurlitzer Foundation converted its operations to become a Donor Advised Fund within the Community Foundation.
 Private foundations often find many administrative benefits operating under the structure of a Community Foundation, while continuing to enjoy its grantmaking role in the community.

 The Farny R. Wurlitzer Foundation Fund’s creation constituted a 15% increase in the Community Foundation’s total assets and will add about 25% to its annual grant and fund distribution total.
 Since Charlie and Mary Roberts began the DeKalb County Community Foundation in 1993, this is the single largest gift in the Foundation’s history.
-Another unique element of this partnership is that the Wurlitzer Foundation’s Board of Directors requested that their assets remain invested with the National Bank & Trust Company (First Midwest Bank) in Sycamore.
+Another unique element of this partnership is that the Wurlitzer Foundation’s Board of Directors requested that their assets remain invested with the First Midwest Bank (National Bank & Trust Company) in Sycamore.
 The Community Foundation Board honored that request, allowing for a locally invested pool of assets for the Community Foundation that can grow with on-going contributions.

-If you would like to make a contribution to the Farny R. Wurlitzer Foundation Fund or to discuss your own philanthropic interests, please contact Dan Templin, Executive Director, email@example.com or 815-748-5383.
+If you would like to make a contribution to the Farny R. Wurlitzer Foundation Fund or to discuss establishing a fund of your own, please contact Executive Director Dan Templin at email@example.com or 815-748-5383.